biometry/APES/R/R40-PlottingWithR.md

 ![simple scatterplot matrix](https://cloud.githubusercontent.com/assets/7631819/3052454/c4ec6fbe-e19a-11e3-82bf-ab7502be8f87.png)

-With the lattice package it is possible to condicion our matrix on a factor (tree specie in this case)
+With the <b>lattice</b> package it is possible to condicion our matrix on a factor (tree specie in this case)

 ```{r}
 library(lattice)